Council services

 The sports pavilion at the junction of Monahan Way and Norton Way is open to provide public access to male, female and accessible toilet facilities.
 Light refreshment catering is available for purchase at the pavilion kitchen.
 The car parking at this site is reserved entirely for Blue Badge holders.
 Vehicles without Blue Badges must park in car park A.

 A number of unisex portaloos are positioned in Northwood Crescent (car park A) along the pedestrian route to the memorial site.
 Further toilet facilities are available inside the sports pavilion.
-Carterton town centre (approx half a mile away) also has toilet facilities available.
+Carterton town centre (approximately half a mile away) also has toilet facilities available.

 Refreshments are available in the sports pavilion in Norton Way.
 Carterton Town Centre has two pubs and café facilities available.
 There are a number of food and refreshment outlets in neighbouring villages.